makapuf/bitbox-0xFF/REFERENCE.md

 leftrightjump |  | jumps from time to time.
 2 frames sticky |  | walks on borders of blocking sprites, will go around edges cw.
 2frames vsine4 |  | vertical sine, 4 tiles height.
 2frames alternating every 16frames
-bulletD |  | flies, not stopped by blocks, no gravity, goes down.
-2frames bulletLv2 | 11 | flies, a bit faster than preceding
-bulletRv2 |  | flies, a bit faster than preceding
-generator |  | does not move, generates each ~2 seconds enemy with id just after this one.
+bouncing | | bounces with gravity on the ground, 4 tiles high bulletD |  | flies, not stopped by blocks, no gravity, goes down.
+2frames bulletLv2 | 11 | flies, a bit faster than preceding bulletRv2 |  | flies, a bit faster than preceding generator |  | does not move, generates each ~2 seconds enemy with id just after this one.
 2fr ladder |  | stays on ladders. right to left, go back to right if finds border.
-1 frame alternating player | 255 | (white) implied for first object (??)
+1 frame alternating player | 255 | (white) implied for first object (??) walkdouble | | walk but is 2x the size of its pixels (actually rendered differently) minibulletL | | 4 mini tiles per tile. fly horizontally, die on walls minibulletLD | | 4 mini tiles per tile. fly oblique, die on walls

 ### Collisions